Silver Bur Ragweed

 Natural Habitat

-Coastal dunes and bluffs along the Pacific Coast of North America
+native to coastal dunes and bluffs along the Pacific Coast of North America, from California to British Columbia, and Central Chile

 Other Names